 2. Historic accuracy — information that comes to us from the historic visual record, which is only as good as the image is accurate.
 After all, Hollar’s drawings do not always agree with his engravings.
 Which should we follow, if we have both?

 3. Representational accuracy — when, as is the case for many of the buildings in the Churchyard, we have the measurements of the foundations of the building, and maybe a detail or two about the number of stories or number of garrets, but no further details.
 But we know from other evidence what kind of building it was, and we know what features buildings of that kind had, so we can create a representation of that kind of building based on other buildings of that kind for which we have images or can look at surviving examples.

 4. Informed guesswork — what we do when we know some things, but not others, so we have to make a guess about the missing details.

-In addition to the basic floorplan for the Cathedral and the basic geometry of the Churchyard itself, we have drawn on an unusual source for our measurements of the heights, Christopher Wren himself,who produced drawings showing sections of the Cathedral’s interior and a partial plan of the Cathedral in 1665 as part of his plan for remodeling the building.
+We have drawn on an unusual source for our measurements of the height of the Cathedral, Christopher Wren himself, who produced drawings showing sections of the Cathedral’s interior and a partial plan of the Cathedral in 1665 as part of his plan for remodeling the building.
 Wren thus provided us with the measurements for the shape and height of the arches, the windows, and the ceiling of the building’s various sections.